DoESLiverpool/covid19/visor-designs/laser-cut/production.md

 Especially if you have a temperature or a new persistent cough.
 If that is the case you should fully self isolate as per government guidelines [(link)](https://www.nhs.uk/conditions/coronavirus-covid-19/self-isolation-advice/) and inform us so that we can inform others working in the space, quarantine any stock you worked on and notify recipients if necessary.

+While making these masks is incredibly helpful to frontline staff we won’t be helping if we spread the infection.

 ## 🙏🏼 Please read this short guide carefully.
 Here’s what it contains:

 * How we are preventing contamination
 * What to do when you arrive
-* What roles there are and how you can get stuck in 😊
+* What roles there are
-* Where to find us & how to get in touch
+* Where to find us & how you can get stuck in 😊
 * How to book a slot
 * How to track the time you have volunteered